 Actual time Penalties

-Captain Actual time T chances
+Captain

 Speaker 2

 Speaker 3

 Speaker 4

 Captain's summation

 Total penalties:

 NB: CAPTAIN'S SUMMATION

 When the teams have completed their contributions each captain will sum up on behalf of his/her team.
 But watch out!
 The captain of the opposition sums up before the captain of the proposition!
 As before they have 4 mins 30 secs to speak.